 We are committed to limit climate change and to mitigate and reverse biodiversity loss by contributing to the energy, food and materials transitions.
-In relation to biodiversity, the food system and subsequent food transformation are especially important as the food production system is the primary human activity responsible for biodiversity loss.9
+In relation to biodiversity, the food system and subsequent food transformation are especially important as the food production system is the primary human activity responsible for biodiversity loss.8

 In 2021 Van Lanschot Kempen signed the Finance for Biodiversity Pledge.
-Through this pledge, we commit ourselves to implement and drive biodiversity- related best practices, varying from collaboration to engagement and setting concrete targets by 2024 (similar as to listed above related to climate change and the energy transition).
+Via this Pledge we committed ourselves to implement and drive biodiversity-related best practices, varying from collaboration to engagement and setting concrete targets by 2024 (similar as to listed above related to climate change and the energy transition).

-We focus on biodiversity within our investment process through four pillars (exclusion & avoidance, ESG integration, active ownership and positive impact).
-We believe that all pillars are needed to provide a robust framework on the integration of biodiversity in the portfolios.
-By means of these four pillars we aim to cease (via exclusions and active ownership), prevent or mitigate our adverse biodiversity impact (via ESG integration and active ownership) and contribute to positive solutions (via positive impact):
+We focus on biodiversity within our investment process through four pillars (exclusion and avoidance, ESG integration, active ownership and positive impact).
+We believe that all pillars instruments are needed to provide a robust framework on the integration of biodiversity in the portfolios.